Diseases caused by bacteria

 PasteurellosisPasteurella multocida is usually the cause of pneumonia as secondary infection to another respiratory pathogen (enzootic pneumonia, PRRS, flu)

-SalmonellosisSalmonellosis is an important bacterial disease in swine for its capacity to provoke food intoxication in humans.
+SalmonellosisSalmonellosis is an important bacterial disease in swine for its capacity to produce food intoxication in humans.
 Clinically, Salmonellosis appears as diarrhea, systemic disease or pneumonia.

 Streptococcal infectionsStreptococcus suis is the most important streptococcus of pigs causing pneumonia, septicemia, arthritis and encephalitis in pigs and is also of great public importance for its zoonotic potential.